AlessioNar/tulit/docs/source/index.rst

 Welcome to tulit's documentation!
 ===================================

-**tulit** is a Python library for processing legal documents in various formats, including Akoma Ntoso and Formex.
+**tulit** is a comprehensive Python library for retrieving and parsing legal documents from various jurisdictions and formats.

+The library provides:

+* **Clients** for downloading documents from official legal databases (EU Cellar, Legifrance, etc.)
+* **Parsers** for converting legal documents into structured JSON (Akoma Ntoso, Formex, HTML formats)
+* **Modern architecture** following best practices and design patterns

-Check out the :doc:`getting_started` section for further information.
+Check out the :doc:`getting_started` section for installation and basic usage, or :doc:`architecture` for details about the library's design.

 .. note::